Botox is an effective treatment for facial expression wrinkles in the upper face:

 As an injectable drug, Botox will prevent the release of acetylcholine from nerve fibers.
 This causes the respective muscle fibers to relax so that they are unable to crease the skin.

+The procedure generally takes about ten minutes, more or less with no downtime afterwards.
 Patients are usually able to see a drastic reduction in their wrinkles within a week.

 On average, Botox can be expected to last between 3-4 months.
 Once the injection wears off, the original wrinkles will become apparent with their original size and depth.